Telmate/json2dog/README.md

 	export PERL5LIB=`pwd`
 	cd ..

-	./json2dog health_url statsd_base
+	./json2dog kafkaconnect_url statsd_base commaseperated_kafkaconnectips

 where

-* `health_url` is a URL to a JSON end point that returns stats we should graph
+* `kafkaconnect_url` is a URL to a JSON end point that returns stats we should graph
 * `statsd_base` is the start of the metric name that should be sent to datadog

 Options can be set by setting environment variables: